 - Cape Cuvee 2014 Limited Release, Lance Bouma, Coastal region, South Africa

 The crew shared an interesting insight with me.
 Business Class passengers always have an additional choice of wine from the First Class wine selection.
 This is not mentioned on the menu and you will not know unless you ask the crew, but it is an insider tip for your next flight.

 In my flight there was a Chardonnay from Argentina.
 Note that my flight did not have First Class yet the wine was still available.
 Ask the crew and let me know what wine was available on your flight.

 Aside from wines, there are also a few types of beer.
 This could be expected from the national airline of Germany, home to so many different beer brands.
 On my flight there was a premium lager from Warsteiner, and a wheat beer from Erdinger Weiber, also the same two were available in alcohol-free versions.

 Those who prefer to drink spirits can choose from the few options: Bombay Sapphire gin, Bacardi rum, Gorbatschow vodka, wild raspberry brandy, three whiskey options: Jack Daniels, Johnnie Walker Black Label and Glenfiddich Cask Collection, Remy Martin Cognac VSOP, Amaro Ramazzotti, Kuemmerling and Campari, all in small individual bottles.
-On the Singapore route you can also order a Singapore Sling and tequila is available on Mexico flights.
+On the Singapore route you can also order a Singapore Sling and authentic Mexican tequila is available on Mexico flights.